Winchester Mystery House

 Footsteps, Slamming Doors, and Odors

 Even though the kitchen has long been inoperable, staff still say they can sometimes smell chicken soup emanating from it.
-Also, there is a rocking chair that appears to rock backwards and forwards by itself.
+Also, there is a rocking chair that appears to rock backward and forward by itself.

 Grateful Tourist